ameernasser88/Trivia-REST-API-and-UNITTEST-with-FLASK-and-REACT/README.md

 # Full Stack API

-This application is the final project for course 2 in udacity's advanced web development nanodegree program , the project goal is to give the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.
+This application is the final project for course 2 ( API development , testing and documentation ) in udacity's advanced web development nanodegree program , the project goal is to give the ability to structure plan, implement, and test an API - skills essential for enabling your future applications to communicate with others.

 Specifications :
 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.